debragail/api_doc/source/protocols/ride-hailing/index.html.md

       <code class="field">pickup_at</code>
       <div class="type">optional</div>
     </td>
     <td>The time at which the requester would like to be picked up (if undefined, pick up time will be ASAP).
-Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
+Specified as time in seconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>